Quick Answer

 - Edit by conversation: Knowlify's chat-based video editor replaces the rewrite-and-re-render loop with natural language instructions applied in real time.

-- Format matters: Animated explainer videos outperform talking-head avatars for training, documentation, and knowledge transfer content — the use cases where most enterprise teams need video.
+- Format matters: Animated explainer videos outperform talking-head avatars for training, documentation, and knowledge transfer content — and when avatars are the right call (executive comms, personalized outreach), Knowlify can produce those too.

 - Scale depends on starting point: If your knowledge already lives in documents, a document-to-video workflow is the only realistic path to producing video content at scale.

-Synthesia built a strong product for avatar video.
-Knowlify built a different product for a different problem — turning the knowledge your team already has into videos people actually watch.
-If your content starts as documents and your goal is animated explainers, the choice is straightforward.
+Synthesia built a strong product specialized in avatar video.
+Knowlify built a broader platform for a different problem — turning the knowledge your team already has into videos people actually watch, in whichever format fits the content (animated explainer or AI avatar).
+If your content starts as documents and you want both formats from a single workflow, the choice is straightforward.